 FY03/21 results: For FY03/21, the company reported full-year consolidated sales of JPY104.3bn (-0.9% YoY), operating profit of JPY3.4bn (+112.3% YoY), recurring profit of JPY3.5bn (+123.0% YoY), and net income attributable to owners of the parent of JPY2.2bn (versus loss of JPY895mn in FY03/20).
-Performance was strong at the mainstay Community Pharmacy Network segment's Pharmaceuticals Network business, and while the Dispensing Pharmacy business filled fewer prescriptions because of the COVID-19 pandemic, it benefited from efficiency gains.
+Performance was strong at the mainstay Community Pharmacy Network segment's Pharmaceuticals Network business, and while the Dispensing Pharmacy business saw a YoY decline in the number of prescriptions filled due to the COVID-19 pandemic, it benefited from efficiency gains.
 As a consequence, operating profit was 2.1x the prior-year figure.
 The company also turned into the black at the net income level, thanks in part to JPY907mn in proceeds from the sale of shares in a non-equity-method affiliate, booked as an extraordinary gain.